 Get the right tent type

 Your winter camping tent is your shelter and not something you want to skimp on.
-A 3-season tent might be an okay choice if the weather is more mild, but a 4-season tent is a better option when camping in winter’s unpredictable extreme elements.
-4-season tents are designed to shield strong winds and shed heavy snow, thus keeping you protected and comfortable.
+A 3-season tent might be an okay choice if the weather is more mild, but a 4-season tent is a better option when camping in winter’s unpredictable extremes.
+4-season tents are designed to shield strong winds and shed heavy snow, keeping you protected and comfortable.

 Choose warmer sleeping bags and mats

-You’re going to want your sleeping bag to be lofty and warm, and should choose one with a temperature rating that’s 5 degrees colder than the weather you’re expecting.
-Plus, your sleeping mat plays a big role in keeping you toasty too: it’s what protects you from the freezing ground and should be insulated as well, with a high R-value.
+You’re going to want your sleeping bag to be lofty and warm.
+So choose one with a temperature rating that’s at least 5 degrees colder than the coldest weather you’re expecting.

 Tent insulation tip

 If you’re wondering how to insulate a tent for winter camping, using heat packs in your sleeping bag is a useful trick.
-Another insider tip: try not to touch your tent walls from the inside.
-If condensation has gathered, it’ll snow into your tent when you touch the walls!
-But if you’re in an area where you can put a tarp up over your tent, that’ll help minimize tent dew too.
+Another pro tip: Avoid touching your tent walls from the inside.
+If condensation has gathered, it’ll drip into your tent when you touch the walls!
+If you’re in an area where you can mount a tarp over your tent, that will minimize tent dew.

 Camp kitchen and food management